Trony46/PulsePoint/README.md

 ### What
 Move alert evaluation off the ingest thread.
 The ingest endpoint publishes the DataPoint to a Kafka topic and returns immediately.
 A separate consumer handles storage and rule evaluation asynchronously.

-### Why
-In V1–V4 the ingest endpoint is synchronous — it stores the reading, evaluates every matching rule, writes any alerts, evicts the cache, and only then responds.
-Under high ingest frequency this blocks the caller for the full evaluation time.
-Kafka decouples the write from the evaluation so ingest latency drops to a single publish call.

-### How
-`ingest()` publishes to a `data-points` Kafka topic instead of calling `dataPointRepository.save()` directly.
-A `@KafkaListener` consumer handles the save and the `evaluateAlertRules()` call.
-Existing service logic is unchanged — it just runs in a different thread.
-See [SETUP.md](SETUP.md) for the Kafka learning roadmap before implementing this version.

 </details>

 ---